ProjectAndora/react-native-prebuilt/README.md

 # react-native-prebuild
-Prebuild React Native library for iOS
+Prebuild React Native library for iOS, is used to speed up app build